Christmas & New Year Closures

 The surgery will be closed from 6pm on Monday 24th December and will re-open at 8am on Thursday 27th December.
 We will then be closed again from 6pm on Monday 31st December and will re-open at 8am on Thursday 8th November.
 NHS 24 (telephone 111) will be providing cover for medical issues that are unable to wait for the surgery to reopen on Thursday morning.
 Always dial 999 in the event of a life-threatening emergency.

-We also offer nasal flu vaccination for all children aged 2 (on 1st September 2017) - 5 years old (not yet at school).
-Please contact reception to book an appointment.
+We will also be offering nasal flu vaccination for all non-school children aged 2 - 5 (on 1st September).
+Please contact reception to arrange an appointment.

 New Pharmacy Service (see "Further Information" section) --------------->

 Physiotherapy Services info - Click on Clinics & Services above